jostsalathe/Blink1Apps/Blink1LoadMonitor/README.md

  - 2.green = disk reads (all disks)
  - 2.blue = memory utilization

 A sample Windows task is included that runs the program automatically on startup.
+A systemd service unit is also included.
+In both cases parts in CAPSLOCK are placeholders and should be adjusted to your system.